 Yes, I’m talking about my costly mistakes.
 I was the poster child for a craft show don’t when I started out.
 But having spent over a decade selling and shopping at craft shows, adjusting and critiquing booths, I’ve discovered the staples of a good vendor booth and the mistakes to avoid.

-These are 5 areas you may be making mistakes in and hurting your sales at craft shows.
+Now onto the 5 areas you may be making mistakes in and hurting your sales at craft shows…

 I love using analogies so let’s imagine EOS (a strong brand I reference frequently) as a small handmade business, debuting their products at a craft show.
 These are made up scenarios to help you see how a major lip balm brand may have flopped at a craft show because of these mistakes, or succeeded by doing the opposite.